EddBr/eddbr.github.io/index.markdown

     <a href="/about/#research" class="work-card-link">
       <div class="work-card">
         <h3>🔬 Research</h3>
-        <p>My dissertation focuses on the theoretical foundations of LLM agents with reinforcement learning.
+        <p>My dissertation focuses on the theoretical foundations of LLM agents with Reinforcement Learning.
 I'm also exploring how humans and AI can work together better.</p>
         <span class="card-link">Learn more →</span>
       </div>
     </a>